yanfeng98/fork-open-r1/README.md

 ### Plan of attack

-We will use the DeepSeek-R1 [tech report](https://github.com/deepseek-ai/DeepSeek-R1) as a guide, which can roughly be broken down into three main steps:

 * Step 1: replicate the R1-Distill models by distilling a high-quality corpus from DeepSeek-R1.
 * Step 2: replicate the pure RL pipeline that DeepSeek used to create R1-Zero.
 This will likely involve curating new, large-scale datasets for math, reasoning, and code.
 * Step 3: show we can go from base model to RL-tuned via multi-stage training.